Bit-Nation/BITNATION-Constitution/README.md

  -  Consulate A place where you can work – like a shared office space or cafe, for instance – or maybe organise a meetup or a hangout.

 ## 2.9 Port
-Amsterdam, GVenice and Hong Kong were constructed as ports to trade between Europe and new wotrlds Europeans were beginning to enter from the 14th to 19th centuries, BITNATION Ports are cntities incorporated in nation-state juridications to build diplomatic and trading relationship between a new world of DBVNs and legacy nation states.
+Amsterdam, Venice and Hong Kong were constructed as ports to trade between Europe and new wotrlds Europeans were beginning to enter from the 14th to 19th centuries, BITNATION Ports are cntities incorporated in nation-state juridications to build diplomatic and trading relationship between a new world of DBVNs and legacy nation states.

 Modeled on Vinay Gupta's idea that Dubai could become a *future port*, where ideas are imported from the domain of potential into the domain of reality, and then exported to the rest of the world,  administrative entities, such as for-profit or nonprofit companies or foundations in different Nation State jurisdictions will interact with legacy systems such as banks and governments on behalf of BITNATION or other DBVNs.